 The dissenters argued that the only dispute in the case was whether Citizens United had a right to use funds from its general treasury to broadcast its film about Hillary Clinton.
 They thought the answer was, unequivocally, no.

-Justice Kennedy points to Congress and the Court's efforts over the previous 100 years to limit campaign spending by corporations, beginning with the Tillman Act of 1907.
+Justice Stevens points to Congress and the Court's efforts over the previous 100 years to limit campaign spending by corporations, beginning with the Tillman Act of 1907.
 Plus, the dissent argues that although corporations can make enormous contributions to society, they are not actually members.
 For example, American corporations can be run by people who do not live in the United States.

 Justice Ginsburg has called Citizens United the Court's worst ruling under Chief Justice Roberts, saying, "I think the notion that we have all the democracy that money can buy strays so far from what our democracy is supposed to be."